 If you suspect your dog has worms, your veterinarian will need to examine a stool sample under a microscope in order to make a diagnosis.
 Here are some common treatments, based upon the specific intestinal parasite identified.

 - Roundworm:Drontal, Drontal Plus and Panacur are often used as dewormers.
 These medicines work by relaxing the parasite so it lets go of the intestine wall and is expelled through feces.
 It's important to remember that worms in migration—those not yet attached to the intestine—will not be affected by the dewormer.
 That's why it's important to do a follow-up dewormer several weeks later.

 Monthly heartworm preventatives such as Heartgard Plus, Interceptor and Sentinel offer the added benefit of deworming against roundworms.

-- Tapeworm:An adult tapeworm is shown at right.
-You can see that it is made up of segments or packets—which is how the tapeworm eggs are passed through the dog's stool.
+- Tapeworm:An adult tapeworm is made up of segments or packets—which is how the tapeworm eggs are passed through the dog's stool.
 If the segment has not yet broken open at the time of the stool exam, the eggs will not be visible.
 However, a diagnosis of tapeworm will be made if segments are seen in the stool or on the dog's rear.
 Both the common and less common forms of tapeworm are often treated with praziquantel, which is available as an injection, tablet or topical.

 Your vet will probably recommend a follow-up treatment in three weeks to ensure your dog is completely rid of the parasite.